Holistic Needs Assessments (HNA) and Personalised Care and Support Plan

 This holistic assessment is focused on the whole person; their entire well-being is discussed:

-The results are used to inform an individualised care plan.
-This is usually undertaken in partnership between the patient and Clinical Nurse Specialist .
+The results are used to inform a personalised care and support plan.
+This is usually undertaken in partnership between the patient and Clinical Nurse Specialist.

 What is a Holistic Needs Assessment and how does it help?